-And, carrot halwa is NOT restricted to festivals only.
-You have guests over your place, or simply you wish to carry a dessert to your work place.
-So, here’s your way.
-Stepping into a wedding or a family dinner and finding out there’s gajar ka halwa is next level happiness.
+Stepping into a wedding or a family dinner and finding out there’s gajar halwa is next level happiness.

 Top Tips to make best Gajar Halwa

 Significantly, use full fat milk only to get the best taste.

-Before adding milk to the carrots, Do Fry gajar in ghee for sometime stirring at intervals.
-This step gives rich taste to the halwa.
+Before adding milk, do fry the shredded carrots in ghee for some time stirring at intervals.
+This step gives the rich taste to this sweet pudding.

-You can fry the cashew nuts and raisins in little ghee first, before adding it to the halwa.
+You can fry the cashew nuts and raisins in little ghee first.
+Then, add it later along with khowa.